ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 [Azul Prime VM](https://www.azul.com/products/prime)                                    | 21.0.1      |x86_64
 [Eclipse OpenJ9 VM](https://www.eclipse.org/openj9)                                     | 21.0.1      |x86_64

 For each JVM, the only specific tuning parameters were the initial heap size, typically set to 1m (e.g., `-Xms1m`), and the maximum heap size, which varies depending on the application category (e.g., `-Xmx1g`, `-Xmx8g`, `-Xmx12g`).
-However, within the same category of tests, the heap tuning flags remained the same.

-In the case of Graal Native Image, besides the basic compilation, additional compilation parameters were used (i.e., **Profile-Guided Optimizations**, and **G1 GC**).
+Additionally, in the case of Graal Native Image, additional compilation parameters were used (i.e., **Profile-Guided Optimizations**, and **G1 GC**).
+This was primarily to enable a fairer comparison between the native image and other JVMs (AOT vs JIT, serial GC vs other parallel and concurrent garbage collectors) in the case of long-running applications.

 # Applications Runtime Execution Results

 This section presents the measurement results obtained during the execution of each application category.

 ## Off-the-Shelf Applications

-In the case of off-the-shelf web-based applications such as Spring and Quarkus, specific configurations were primarily implemented to optimize database connections and enhance the application server's thread pools to handle increased loads.

 For each category of off-the-shelf application, the total running time is set to **2 hours**.
 Within this 2-hour runtime, various metrics are captured: